 One may be consuming the most nutritious and balanced diet, but if there are digestion grievances then it would affect the health.
 Traditional Ayurvedic literature emphasizes the importance of good digestion.

 Even though food may have properly broken down into its simpler form, disturbances in the absorption and intestinal functioning leads to many problems.
-If semi digested food remains in the system for a long time, it starts decomposing and putrefying, leading to fermentation and formation of toxins, which in the long run is ultimately the cause of a wide spectrum of diseases.
+If semi-digested food remains in the system for a long time, it starts decomposing and putrefying, leading to fermentation and formation of toxins, which in the long run is ultimately the cause of a wide spectrum of diseases.

 Medications bring only temporary relief.
 One has to understand his or her body functioning and reactions to foods and thus tap the root cause.
-The cause for this could be something as basic as eating almost anything (oily food, refined food) at anytime of the day.
-Frequent consumption of medications and pain killers can also lead to gastric disturbances.
+The cause for this could be something as basic as eating almost anything (oily food, refined food) at any time of the day.
+Frequent consumption of medications and painkillers can also lead to gastric disturbances.

 Taking laxatives and medications is not the solution.
 There are certain ways of keeping the digestion sound:

-First and foremost mantra for a healthy stomach is the consumption of fibrous and bulk forming foods (fruits, salads, vegetables, sprouts, dals, oats, wheat bran, broken wheat, buckwheat ) and staying away from foods that restrict proper fecal elimination.
+- First and foremost mantra for a healthy stomach is the consumption of fibrous and bulk-forming foods (fruits, salads, vegetables, sprouts, dals, oats, wheat bran, broken wheat, buckwheat ) and staying away from foods that restrict proper fecal elimination.
 (Refined foods like pizzas, breads, buns, high fat gravies, fried foods)

 - Avoiding foods which cause digestive disturbances when consumed.
 Certain people avoid peanuts, coconut, walnuts, fermented foods like dosas as they are gas forming.

 - Drinking lots of water throughout the day.